 There is a circle at the heart of every community and project.
 The 'Roundtable' name is a recognition of this powerful vehicle used in Indigenous societies and boardrooms alike.
 Round tables promote respectful dialogue, where each participant is heard and has an opportunity to contribute an essential component of the solution.

 At Roundtable, we operate with a clear mandate and appreciation of your project objectives and what all of the participants have to offer.
 We're experienced facilitators and draw value from all that comes to the surface when people feel empowered to speak, share and leave it all on the table!
 This approach is what drives our processes and creates space for everyone to connect and contribute as they make change together.

 In addition to my experience in the field, I have continued learning through specialized training in evaluation, process re-engineering, facilitation and project management.
-I am also a certified mentor in community-based participatory research through the UNESCO Mentors Program.
-I am fortunate to work with talented subject matter experts including Elders, graphic artists, and other consultants to deliver outstanding value to our clients.
+I am also a certified mentor in community-based participatory research through UNESCO's Knowledge for Change (K4C) Mentors Program.

 Roundtable is honoured to work with respected Elders, accomplished consultants, dynamic youth, talented graphic designers and trusted consulting firms.

 Justin Kim, Intern, Vancouver Island University